Rule Promotions API

 For promotions that include a mix of item and cart rules or actions, we recommend including the specific item conditions in all item strategies to ensure desired discount applications.

 For complex promotions in general, we recommend including specific item conditions on all item strategies to ensure the appropriate items receive discounts.
-Please see the Promotions Builder How-To for more details on specifying conditions, restrictions, and inclusions.
+Please see the Create a Rule Promotion API Request Examples for more details on specifying conditions, restrictions, and inclusions.

 Action Limitations